fabiojbg/TreeDocs/.clinerules/default-rules.md

 # Project Brief
-This project is a web application where users can create rich text notes in a hierarchical way (tree).
+This project is a web application where users can create rich text or html notes in a hierarchical way (tree).
 Every node in the tree can have notes.
 When a node is selected, the user can see and change the rich text note of it.
 At the start, the app starts with a root node.
 The user can add child nodes using the context menu of each node.
 The context menu give options to add a child node, or remove the node and its children (upon confirmation popup)